sftSalman/Deploying-_custom_object_detection_Yolov5_RESTAPI_Deployment/README.md

 -`py train.py --img 640 --batch 16 --epochs 100 --data E:\s1\Job\Final\dataset.yml --weights E:\s1\Job\Final\yolov5-master\yolov5s.pt --patience 10 `

-</br>n this time I get very satisfactory result with no overfitting .
-It runs for 68 epochs and we get our best result best model in 57 epocs .
+</br>  this time I get a very satisfactory result with no overfitting.
+It runs for 68 epochs and we get our best result best model in 57 epoch .

 -The final results are :
 -</br> precision : .93